-Bio Elpida, your CMO for Autologous Anti-Cancer Vaccine
+Bio Elpida, your CDMO for Autologous Anti-Cancer Vaccine

 From Development to Logistics and Pharmaceutical Release